chonger5/CC3K/README.md

-# CC3K
-CS 246 Final Project
+This is a group project for our Winter 2017 CS 246 Final Project.
+Together we produed the video game ChamberCrawler3000 (CC3k), which is a simplifed rogue-like.